Call for Participation

 • Workshop proposal for a 90- or 180-minute session:

 All submissions will be reviewed by the program committee.
 Because of the limited number of sessions planned for this conference, all abstracts may not be selected for presentation.
-The final decision on acceptances for the program will depend on the relevance of submissions to the theme as well as space availability.
+The final decision on acceptances for the program will depend on the relevance of submissions to the conference theme or relevant topics of GIScience and cartography, as well as space availability.
 Participants whose abstracts are selected are expected to acknowledge receipt of the acceptance letter by email, verifying their intent to attend and make a presentation at the conference, and are required to register before April 15, 2024, to be included in the program.
 An edited conference proceedings of all accepted abstracts and position papers will be available online on the CaGIS and UCGIS websites.

 All submissions should be provided through EasyChair using the link below (you may need to log into EasyChair and then click the link again for the conference submission page to show):